quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #retry-format title="Retry Packet"}

 A Retry packet (shown in {{retry-format}}) does not contain any protected fields.
-The value in the Unused field is selected randomly by the server.
-In addition to the fields from the long header, it contains these additional
+The value in the Unused field is set to an arbitrary value by the server; a client MUST ignore these bits.
+In addition to the fields from the long header, it contains these additional fields:
-fields:

 Retry Token: